carpentries-incubator/data-science-ai-senior-researchers/_episodes/02-data-science-and-ai.md

 title: "Data Science, AI, and Machine Learning"
 teaching: 30
 exercises: 3
-questions:
+outline:
 - "Overview of Data Science (process & life cycle)"
 - "Introduction to AI and ML (types & techniques)"
-- "AI applications to automate analytical processes in biomedical research"
+- "Supervised, unsupervised, semi-supervised, reinforcement learning"
+- "Deep Learning"
+- "LLM"

+questions:
+- "What is Data Science?"
+- "What is Artificial Intelligence?"
+- "What is Machine Learning?"
+- "What types of Machine Learning exist and how can they be applied in biomedical research?"
+- "What biomedical applications exist for Deep Learning?"
+- "What biomedical applications exist for Large Language Models?"

 objectives:
-- "Gain overview and general understanding of Data Science, AI, and ML in the biomedical context"
+- "Gaining an overview and general understanding of Data Science, AI, and ML in the biomedical context"
-keypoints:
-- "Three types of AI: Simulations, Symbolic, Machine Learning"
+- "Being able to differentiate the different types of ML in a biomedical context with examples for Deep Learning and Large Language Models"

 ---
 # An overview of Data Science